liaochenlanruo/pgcgap/docs/index-v1.0.29.md

 ### ANI

 QUERY\_LIST and REFERENCE\_LIST files containing full paths to genomes, one per line \(default: scaf.list under the working directory\).
-If the ‚Äú--Assemble‚Äù function was run first, the list file will be generated automatically.
+If the °∞--Assemble°± function was run first, the list file will be generated automatically.

 ### MASH